John D. MacArthur Beach State Park – The Real Florida

 Walking down the beach we came to something I haven’t seen in Florida since the 1960’s – a Private Beach sign.

 From the 1960’s to the last decade access to Florida’s beaches was becoming easier and more universal, but with the increasing greed and money fueled corruption of the 1%, there seems to be nothing in America that doesn’t have a price.
 I sometimes dream of the day when these bastards are piled into tumbrels and led to the guillotine with the Koch brothers and Donald Trump in the first one.
 There’s nothing like monetary elitism to make you want to take a long walk on a short pier.

 John D. MacArthur was once the largest land owner in Florida who operated out of Palm Beach Shores.
 He owned practically all the land that is now North Palm Beach, Palm Beach Shores and much of Singer Island.
 He was also an environmentalist and philanthropist.
-It was his vision that led him to donate the land that is now a state park named after him and preserve a vital stretch of land from the clutches of developers.
+It was his vision that led him to donate the land that is now John D MacArthur Beach State Park and preserve a vital stretch of land from the clutches of developers.